-I am the Programme Leader for our Human Physiology, Sports Science & Physiology, and Sports Science in Relation to Medicine programmes, and I manage the Faculty’s Cardiorespiratory Physiology modules that include options to study Exercise Rehabilitation and Cardiorespiratory Pharmacology.
-I run the Leeds Computational Physiology Laboratory along with Dr Michael Colman, within the Cardiovascular and Exercise Sciences group; our research-led teaching includes an introductory course on Computational Modelling in the Biomedical Sciences.
+I manage the Faculty’s Cardiorespiratory Physiology modules that include options to study Exercise Rehabilitation and Cardiorespiratory Pharmacology.
+I run the Leeds Systems Physiology Laboratory along with Dr Michael Colman, within the Cardiovascular and Exercise Sciences group; our research-led teaching includes an introductory course on Computational Modelling in the Biomedical Sciences.

 Research groups and institutes